Steffy29/docs/pages/cloud/bdaas/product.en-gb.md

 title: Big Data as a Service
 slug: bdaas
 excerpt: Get started with our Big Data as a Service product
-sections: Introduction, Getting started, Protocols, Sources, Use cases
+sections: Introduction, Getting started - Data Collector, Getting started - Analytics, Protocols, Sources, Use cases
 ---